Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 <img src="https://ryshackleton.github.io/d3_maptime/img/02_selectAllCirclesData.svg">
 </div>

-1.    .enter() - just returns the enter selection as an array
-1.    .append("circle") - attaches each of the data objects to a circle element within the svg.
+.enter() - just returns the enter selection as an array .append("circle") - attaches each of the data objects to a circle element within the svg.
 If there are no `<circle>` elements, then D3 will create them: the result is the update selection.
 <div>
 <img src="https://ryshackleton.github.io/d3_maptime/img/03_selectAllCirclesDataEnterAppend.svg">
 </div>

-1. The newly updated circle selection is returned as an array, which we store as a variable: circles.
+The newly updated circle selection is returned as an array, which we store as a variable: circles.

 <div>
 <img src="https://ryshackleton.github.io/d3_maptime/img/04_assignToCircles.svg">
 </div>

+Notice that at the end, even though you can't see it in the SVG, the `_data_` is still attached to the `<circle>` elements.
+This is how D3 can match up the incoming data to the existing circle elements.

 ### Define your projection